 There are many flavor-active acetaldehydes present in beer that are formed at various stages in the brewing process.
 They are produced by oxidation of alcohols and various fatty substances.
 Acetaldehyde levels peak during the early to mid-stages of primary fermentation or immediately after kräusening, then decrease in concentration (Russell, 1995).
 By the end of the primary fermentation, aldehyde is reduced to ethanol.
 If oxygen is introduced back into the process, the ethanol is oxidized back into acetaldehyde.

 Diacetyl and 2,3-Pentanedione

 Diacetyl and 2,3-pentanedione, which are classified as ketones, are important contributions to beer flavor and aroma.
 Often these two ketones are grouped and reported as the vicinal diketone (VDK) content of beer, which is the primary flavor in differentiating aged beer from green beer.
 Of the two, diacetyl is more significant because it is produced in larger amounts and has a higher flavor impact than 2,3-pentanedione.
-A "buttery" or "butterscotch" flavor usually indicates the presence of diacetyl, while 2,3-pentanedione has more of a "honey" flavor.
+Quantitatively, diacetyl is the most important since its flavor threshold is approx. 0.1 mg/L and is ten-fold lower than that of 2,3-pentanedione.

-Fatty acids are minor constituents of wort and increase in concentration during fermentation and maturation.
-They give rise to "goaty", "soapy", or fatty flavors and can cause a decrease in beer foam stability.
+Fatty acids are minor constituents of wort and increase in concentration during fermentation and conditioning.
+They give rise to “goaty”, “soapy”, or fatty flavors and can cause a decrease in beer foam stability.

 Yeast also excretes some nitrogen compounds during fermentation and maturation as amino acids and lower peptides, which contribute to the rounding of the taste and an increase in palate fullness.